kwilkinson7/dmr_website/content/_index.md

 ![robots](/images/robots.jpg?width=500)

-Digital Mind Robotics is my portfolio and blog where I share my thoughts on the latest trends in technology and details of the projects I am working on.
-Through my professional experience, I have worked on some incredible projects but I also enjoy building things as a hobby and utilizing technology in creative ways.
+Welcome to Digital Mind Robotics, your gateway to exploring my journey and passion for technology.
+Within this portfolio, I share some things about myself and details of the projects I am working on.
+With a robust background in technology, I've contributed to remarkable projects, merging professional expertise with a personal love for building and creating.
 My primary technologies are Python, C/C++ and Robotic Operating System [(ROS)](https://docs.ros.org/en/humble/index.html).
 I am currently learning Tensorflow and RTOS.
 Contact me to collaborate on cool projects.

 ## About this website